linkedin/cruise-control/docs/wiki/Python Client/README.md

 The `cruise-control-client` directory provides a `python` client for `cruise-control`.

 Within `cruise-control-client/cruisecontrolclient/client`, `cccli.py` is a command-line interface to this `python` client, but the `Endpoint`, `Query`, and `Responder` classes can be used outside of `cccli.py`, to supply a `cruise-control` client outside of a command-line interface.

+Upon installing `cruise-control-client`, `cccli` can be used as a command-line entry point to invoke the script.
 ## Getting Started
 `requirements.txt` has been supplied to assist in `python` dependency management.
 ### `pip` Install